shb9019/scrum-master-bot/README.md

 `/lwid-topic-search` - Search for a specific regex in all people's `Last Week I did`

+`/attendance` - List of all people not present and the attendance count

 ### App Actions

 Click on the options on any message, you should find all message actions